sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Answer explanation:**If both sides of a port-channel are configured using the active command, they will form a port-channel using LACP.** Active mode sends LACP packets and tries to establish a link with the other side when configured in this way.

 ----------
 **A frame is sent from a device on a local area network to the port to which it is connected.
 The network device has a record of the destination in its media access control (MAC) address table.
-The frame is malformed, and the data is corrupt.** How does the network device know that the frame is malformed?
+The frame is malformed, and the data is corrupt.**
+**How does the network device know that the frame is malformed(so badly formed or out of shape as to be ugly)?**

 **Frame Check Sequence (FCS)**